jancbeck/kirby-responsive-images/README.md

 [Download the latest release](https://github.com/jancbeck/kirby-responsive-images/releases/) and unpack to your kirby `/site/plugins` directory.

+You can also rename the `responsive-images.php` file to `image.php` and move it to the `site/tags` directory if you prefer to keep all your custom tags there.

 ## Usage

 There nothing you need to change in order to have responsive image support.
 Just include images as you would do normally: